Frequently Asked Questions

 Currently Canada has no regulations for formaldehyde emissions from composite wood products, however all Kentwood products sold in Canada meet the emission levels established by the US’s CARB/TSCA Title VI regulations.
 The Canadian government is currently working on creating national regulations, and our ECO is an active member of the stakeholder committee.

-The California Section 01350 standard (usually referred to as “Thirteen-Fifty” in conversation) is a voluntary program that goes beyond CARB/TSCA.
-Most importantly, it tests the finished floor as it will be installed in your home, not just the component parts.
-It checks levels many additional VOC's and allows a fraction of the formaldehyde emissions than CARB does.
+The California Section 01350 standard (usually referred to as “Thirteen-Fifty” in conversation) is a voluntary program that goes beyond the required formaldehyde emission programs.
+While the formaldehyde regulations regulate the core, CA 01350 tests the finished floor as it will be installed in your home, not just the component parts.
+It limits levels many additional VOC's and allows only a fraction of the formaldehyde emissions than the legal limit.

 CA 01350 is recognized by LEED, WELL, CHPS, and other green building programs as the standard for good indoor air quality.
 CA 01350 is the basis for many name-branded emissions programs.